 The S.C.
 Semester Seminar (SCHC 333) is completed in the fall, one semester prior to the S.C.
 Semester Internship (SCHC 489).
 The seminar dwells heavily on state government operations and policymaking processes.
 Students have the chance to discuss current issues with a range of guest speakers, including government officials and state agency administrators.
 The course will also guide students through their S.C.
 Semester Internship search.

-Students are required to work 15-20 hours per week (at internship site) throughout the spring semester and are paid a $2,000 stipend.
+Students are required to work 15-20 hours per week (at internship site) throughout the spring semester.

 Complete online application here.